kristophjunge/docker-test-saml-idp/README.md

 For this test the following is assumed:
 - The entity id of the SP is `http://app.example.com`.
 - The local development URL of the SP is `http://localhost`.
-- The local developemnt URL of the IdP is `http://localhost:8080`.
+- The local development URL of the IdP is `http://localhost:8080`.

 The entity id is only the name of SP and the contained URL wont be used as part of the auth mechanism.